someniatko/DoctrineRestDriver/README.md

 }
 ```

-We need to build an additional entity "User":
+First, we need to build an additional entity "User":

 ```php
 namespace Circle\Entity;